cpenguf/LLM_for_Patient_Information_Extraction/README.md

 ## 📄 Overview

-[cite_start]This repository contains the source code and experimental framework for the paper **"A Study of Large Language Models for Patient Information Extraction: Model Architecture, Fine-Tuning Strategy, and Multi-task Instruction Tuning"**[cite: 1].
+This repository contains the source code and experimental framework for the paper **"A Study of Large Language Models for Patient Information Extraction: Model Architecture, Fine-Tuning Strategy, and Multi-task Instruction Tuning"**.

 This study provides a comprehensive evaluation of Large Language Models (LLMs) for clinical **Concept Extraction (CE)** and **Relation Extraction (RE)**.
 We benchmarked widely used encoder-based and decoder-based models across five diverse clinical datasets, evaluating:
 * **Architectures:** Encoder-only (e.g., BERT, GatorTron) vs. Decoder-only (e.g., Llama 3.1, GatorTronLlama).
 * **Fine-tuning:** Traditional Full Fine-Tuning vs. Parameter-Efficient Fine-Tuning (PEFT/LoRA).
-* [cite_start]**Generalizability:** The impact of Multi-task Instruction Tuning on zero-shot and few-shot learning [cite: 29-31].
+* **Generalizability:** The impact of Multi-task Instruction Tuning on zero-shot and few-shot learning.

 ---